bjspi/WhisperTyper/README.md

 This tool is designed for developers, writers, and anyone who wants to leverage the power of AI to type faster and smarter.

-- 🤫 **Discreet Systray Operation**: Runs quietly in the background.
+- 🤫 **Systray Icon**: Runs quietly in the background without clustering the Taskbar
-- 🎤 **Global Voice Typing**: Transcribe your voice into any application with a single hotkey.
+- 🎤 **Voice Typing**: Transcribe your voice into any application with a single hotkey.
-- 🚀 **Live Prompting**: Turn your voice into AI commands on the fly within any text field.
+- 🚀 **Live Prompting**: Turn your voice into AI commands on the fly (_e.g. say: "`this is a prompt; write birthday wishes for my friend`" and the AI will type it out for you_)
-- ⌨️ **Clipboard Safe**: Doesnt hijack your clipboard, restores your previous clipboard contents after pasting
+- ⌨️ **Clipboard Safe**: Doesnt hijack your clipboard
-- 🔧 **Custom APIs**: Supports OpenAI, Groq, and any Whisper-compatible API
+- 🔧 **Custom APIs**: Supports OpenAI, Groq, and many more...
-- ✍️ **Preset-based Rephrasing**: Go beyond simple transcription with custom preset-based AI text-transformations.
+- ✍️ **Preset-based Rephrasing**: Go beyond transcription with custom presets for text-transformation (_select text in any editable field and use your hotkey to rephrase it_)

 <p align="center">
     <img src="screenshots/screenshot.jpg" alt="App Screenshot" width="80%" />